lidofinance/docs/docs/contracts/gate-seal.md

 Each GateSeal is operated by a committee, essentially a multisig account responsible for pulling the break in case things go awry.
 However, authorizing a committee to pause/resume the protocol withdrawals would be utterly reckless which is why GateSeals have a number of safeguards in place:
 - each GateSeal can only be activated only once and becomes unusable immediately after,
 - each GateSeal can only be activated within its expiry period of 1 year maximum and becomes unusable past its expiry timestamp even if it was never triggered,
-- the pause duration set at costruction time is limited to 14 days.
+- the pause duration set at construction time is limited to 14 days.

 Thus, the biggest damage a compromised GateSeal multisig can inflict is to pause withdrawals for 14 days, given the DAO does not resume withdrawals sooner via the governance voting.